-shares of Class A common stock that we are offering at an assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) each of cash, total assets, working capital and total stockholders' (deficit) equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
-Similarly, each increase (decrease) of 1,000,000 shares in the number of shares of Class A common stock offered by us would increase (decrease) each of cash, total assets, working capital and total stockholders' (deficit) equity by \$ million, assuming the assumed initial public offering price of \$ per share of Class A common stock remains the same and after deducting the estimated underwriting discounts and commissions.
-(3)

-deducting the estimated underwriting discounts and commissions.
-(4) Working capital is defined as current assets less current liabilities.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$25.00 per share, the midpoint of the estimated price range set forth on the cover page of this (2) - A \$1.00 increase or decrease in the assumed initial public oriering price of \$25.00 per share, the midpoint of the estimated price range set rorth on the cover page of this prospectus, would increase or decrease, respectively, each of cash, total assets, working capital and total stockholders' (deficit) equity by \$22.8 million or \$24.0 million, respectively, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
+Similarly, each increase or decrease of 1,000,000 shares in the number of shares of Class A common stock offered by us would increase or decrease, respectively, each of cash, total assets, working capital and total stockholders' (deficit) equity by \$23.8 million or \$25.0 million, respectively, assuming the assumed initial public offering price of \$25.00 per share of Class A common stock remains the same, and after deducting the estimated underwriting discounts and commissions.
+Working capital is defined as current assets less current liabilities.